-6.11 This indicator is identified as Core Output Indicator MG3(iv) within Theme I (Managing Growth) of the LDF Monitoring Framework attached at Appendix A.

-6.12 Paragraph 111 of the NPPF states that planning policies and decisions should encourage the effective use of land by re-using land that has been previously developed, provided that it is not of high environmental value.
+- 6.11 This indicator is identified as Core Output Indicator MG3(iv) within Theme I (Managing Growth) of the LDF Monitoring Framework attached at Appendix A. - 6.12 Paragraph III of the NPPF states that planning policies and decisions should encourage the effective use of land by re-using land that has been previously developed, provided that it is not of high environmental value.
 Local authorities may continue to consider the case for setting a locally appropriate target for the use of brownfield land.
-The objective of this indicator is therefore to identify the completed employment floorspace that was on previously developed land (see Annex 2 of NPPF for definition).

-6.13 40% of the permitted employment floorspace in Chelmsford City during 2014/15 was on previously developed land.
-It should be noted that whilst this figure seems relatively low, over 12,000 square metres of employment floorspace was permitted in existing agricultural buildings.
+The objective of this indicator is therefore to identify the completed employment floorspace that was on previously developed land (see Annex 2 of NPPF for definition). - 6.13 76% of the permitted employment floorspace in Chelmsford City during 2015/16 was on previously developed land.
+It should be noted that the remaining 24% of permitted employment floorspace was permitted in existing agricultural buildings.
 Under current regulations change of use to existing agricultural buildings is not considered as previously developed land.